 Connect

-[edit]As of March 2023, the village has 4G from Vodafone but no signal from Eir or Three.
+[edit]As of August 2025, the village and its approach roads have 4G from Eir and Vodafone but no signal from Three.
 5G has not reached this area.

 Go next